AlirezaMiraliakbar/ReactSolver/README.md

-# My Package
+# ReactSolver

-This package solves ODEs for chemical reactor design.
+This package solves for chemical reactor design.
+The reactor models covered so far:
+- CSTR
+- PFR

 ## Installation
 ```bash